calico/romic/cran-comments.md

   Detritus in /tmp

 To address this issue I wrapped all export functions' examples in interactive() checks.
-Since these examples would no longer run regularly I instead added tests of each export function.
+Since these examples would no longer run regularly, I instead added tests of each export function.
 To ensure this wouldn't cause similar problem to the above, I deleted all objects added to /tmp and confirmed removal.
 Apologies to the CRAN team for this oversight.
 At Professor Brian Ripley's